mcmartins/broccoli/README.md

 # README

 The tool should be able to start a Job.
 The Job is constituted by a set of Tasks.
-These Tasks can have Guidance Tasks and so on, forming a kind of Tree.
+These Tasks can have Guidance Tasks (Sub Tasks) and so on, forming a kind of Tree.
-Each Task at the same Level in the Tree will run in parallel.
+Top Level Tasks will run in parallel and Guidance Tasks will follow as soon parent Tasks finishes.
-The processing finishes when one top level Task finishes executing (including, if any, all its guidance).
+The processing finishes when one top level Task finishes executing (including, if any, all its Guidance Tasks).

 # API